3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 The key benefit of these systems is that they eliminate the need of manually repositioning the workpiece.
 This way parts with more complex geometries can be manufactured faster and at higher accuracy than in a 3-axis CNC mill.
 They lack though the true freeform capabilities of continuous 5-axis CNC machines.

-Explore the full range of 5-axis CNC milling capabilities available on 3D Hubs →
+Explore the full range of 5-axis CNC milling capabilities available on Protolabs Network →

 Continuous 5-axis CNC milling systems have a similar machine architecture to indexed 5-axis CNC milling machines.
 They allow, however, for the movement of all five axes at the same time during all machining operations.